Mathematical modeling and sensitivity analysis of hypoxia-activated drugs: Sensitivity Analysis of the Multiscale Model

-As a global index for the $i-th$ parameter sensitivity, $\mu_{i}$ may be misleading in the presence of non-monotonic relationships, as positive and negative contributions can cancel out.
-For this reason, we report \(\mu^*_i\), the mean of the absolute values of the elementary effects, which more reliably quantifies the overall importance of each parameter irrespective of the direction of influence:
+We observe that the index $\mu_{i}$, representing the sensitivity of the $i$-th parameter globally, can be deceptive when faced with non-monotonic relationships, due to the potential offsetting of positive and negative contributions.
+For this reason, we introduce \(\mu^*_i\), the mean of the absolute values of the elementary effects, which more reliably quantifies the overall importance of each parameter irrespective of the direction of influence:

-The values of $\mu^*_i$ are computed by scaling the elementary effects ($EE_i$) for each parameter by their respective ranges of variation.
-The $EE_i$ standard deviation $\sigma_i$ is used for estimating the quality of the effect, namely, whether it results from nonlinear effects or due to mutual interactions with other factors:
+The values of $\mu^*_i$ are obtained as the mean of the absolute values of the elementary effects computed along the sampling points within $\mathcal{X}_k^p$.
+The $EE_i$ standard deviation $\sigma_i$ is used to estimate the quality of the effect, namely, whether it results from nonlinear effects or due to mutual interactions with other factors:

-The ratio $\sigma_i/\mu_i^*$ is the index of the linear dependence.
-Small values of $\sigma_i/\mu_i^*$ are typical of factors with almost linear and monotonic behavior; conversely, large ratios detect inputs with nonlinear effects or mutual interactions with the other parameters~\cite{vitullo2023sensitivity}.
-The calculation of each $EE_i$ requires two sample points, which leads to $2rk$ evaluations of the model to compute the measures $\mu^*_i$ and $\sigma_i/\mu_i^*$.
+Calculating each $EE_i$ requires two sample points, which leads to $2rk$ evaluations of the model in order to calculate the measures $\mu^*_i$ and {$\sigma_i$ for $i=1,\ldots,k$}.}

-Morris in 1991 introduced a strategy that relied only on $r(k+1)$ samples employing $r$ trajectories of $k+1$ points, each differing from the neighbor in only one component, thus providing $k$ elementary effects per trajectory~\cite{morris1991factorial}.
-Each trajectory can be seen as a $(k+1)\times k$ matrix $\textbf{B}^*$ such that for each index $j=1,\cdots,k$ there are two rows differing only for the $j$-th component: